-Prerequisite: PC718, PC705, PC706, PC707
+Prerequisite: PC718, PC705, either PC706 or PC716, PC707

 NP703 Gynecologic Health and Childbearing (4-0)

 Family nurse practitioners play an integral role in optimizing gynecologic health across the lifespan through health screening, health promotion, and disease management.
 Students will apply the clinical decision making process to the management of common gynecological, pregnancy, and postpartum states through a variety of learning activities.
 Students will appraise healthcare delivery in a context of patient-centered care, health equity, and intersectionality.